LLJFT/CODRosterScheduler/replit.md

 - embla-carousel for carousel components
 - react-day-picker for calendar widget
 - vaul for drawer components
-- date-fns for date manipulation with Arabic locale support
+- date-fns for date manipulation

 **Styling Dependencies**:
 - Tailwind CSS with PostCSS processing